mrdoob/three.js/threejs/lessons/threejs-rendertargets.md

 ```

 Notice we set the aspect to the aspect for the render target, not the canvas.
+The correct aspect to use depends on what we are rendering for.
+In this case
+we'll use the render target's texture on the side of a cube.
+Since faces of
+the cube are square we want an aspect of 1.0.

 We fill the scene with stuff.
 In this case we're using the light and the 3 cubes [from the previous article](threejs-responsive.html).